proxycheck/proxycheck.io/README.md

 Our aim on GitHub is to offer example code that utilises our API so that developers can easily integrate what we consider the best proxy blocker into their projects.

+### Composer
+The function featured here is a basic example.
+We recommend you use our Composer library featured [here](https://github.com/proxycheck/proxycheck-php) instead which has more features, exposes more information for you to use in your program and supports library side country blocking.

 ### Quick Links
 <a href="https://proxycheck.io">Get an API Key (it's free!)</a> | <a href="https://proxycheck.io/api">API Documentation</a> | <a href="https://proxycheck.io/web">Query the API on our Website</a> | <a href="https://proxycheck.io/dashboard">Dashboard (For API Key holders)</a>